 Stains must be addressed promptly for successful removal from felt.

-The wipe won’t cause a lot of wetness to begin with, but still allow the moisture to air-dry before using or wearing your felt item.
+to air-dry before using or wearing your felt item.

 Do not air-dry in direct sunlight because this can damage the fabric.